sharajk/computational-framing/README.md

 6. Predicted:
     1. Test: contains labels for frame presence on the test set of 100 articles for different classifiers
     2. All: contains labels for frame presence on the full set of 2224 articles for different classifiers
+7. Class_imbalance: folder contains code and predictions resulting from performing class imbalance management (with focal loss) for all the models.

 ### LLM